Abiogenesis: Chemiosmotic gradient

 These two gradients together can be expressed as an electrochemical gradient, providing energy for abiogenic synthesis.
 The proton motive force measures the potential energy stored as proton and voltage gradients across a membrane (differences in proton concentration and electrical potential).

 The surfaces of mineral particles inside deep-ocean hydrothermal vents have catalytic properties similar to those of enzymes, and can create simple organic molecules, such as methanol (CH_{3}OH) and formic, acetic, and pyruvic acids out of the dissolved CO_{2} in the water, if driven by an applied voltage or by reaction with H_{2} or H_{2}S.

-Starting in 1985, researchers proposed that life arose at hydrothermal vents, that spontaneous chemistry in the Earth's crust driven by rock–water interactions at disequilibrium thermodynamically underpinned life's origin, and that the founding lineages of the archaea and bacteria were H_{2}-dependent autotrophs that used CO_{2} as their terminal acceptor in energy metabolism.
+Starting in 1981, researchers proposed that life might have started at hydrothermal vents, that spontaneous chemistry in the Earth's crust driven by rock–water interactions at disequilibrium thermodynamically underpinned life's origin, and that the founding lineages of the archaea and bacteria were H_{2}-dependent autotrophs that used CO_{2} as their terminal acceptor in energy metabolism.
 In 2016, Martin suggested that the LUCA "may have depended heavily on the geothermal energy of the vent to survive".
-That same year, RNA was produced in synthetic alkaline hydrothermal chimneys inside a laboratory setting which replicated deep-sea vents.
+That same year, RNA was produced in synthetic alkaline hydrothermal chimneys simulating deep-sea vents.
+Researchers were able to generate RNA oligomers of up to 4 units in length.
+This RNA was synthesized using activated ribonucleotides.
+Additionally, these RNA oligomers could only be synthesized under certain conditions.

 Pores at deep sea hydrothermal vents are suggested to have been occupied by membrane-bound compartments which promoted biochemical reactions.
 Metabolic intermediates in the Krebs cycle, gluconeogenesis, amino acid bio-synthetic pathways, glycolysis, the pentose phosphate pathway, and including sugars like ribose, and lipid precursors can occur non-enzymatically at conditions relevant to deep-sea alkaline hydrothermal vents.

-If the deep marine hydrothermal setting was the site, then abiogenesis could have happened as early as 4.0 Gya.
+If the deep marine hydrothermal setting was the site, then life could have arisen as early as 4.0 Gya.
 If life evolved in the ocean at depths of more than ten meters, it would have been shielded both from impacts and the then high levels of solar ultraviolet radiation.
 The available energy in hydrothermal vents is maximized at 100–150 °C, the temperatures at which hyperthermophilic bacteria and thermoacidophilic archaea live.